VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 Additionally, there are checks to determine if a package needs to be rebuilt.

-The existing build system cannot modify or build other Linux/GNU based Operating Systems as they use different packing systems or versions of packages that are getting patches applied (that may not apply to a different version).
+The existing build system cannot modify or build other Linux/GNU based Operating Systems as they use different packaging systems or versions of packages that are getting patches applied (that may not apply to a different version).

-STX build tools currently generate currently only RPMs for CentOS operating system due to two main reasons:
+STX build tools currently generate RPMs for CentOS operating system due to two main reasons:

 - RPMs cannot be installed on Ubuntu/Debian

 In Ubuntu Linux, installation of software can be done on using Ubuntu Software Center, Synaptic package manager or apt-get command line mode.
 Current STX solution with YUM or rpm install does not work.
-Ubuntu documentation recommends to use Alien ( described in Alternatives section) tool to transfer RPMs to DEB files, however, it can lead to dependency issues or runtime crashes
+Ubuntu documentation recommends to use Alien tool to transfer RPMs to DEB files, however, it can lead to dependency issues or runtime crashes

 - STX RPMs has hardcoded runtime and build requirements for CentOS

-CentOS RPM's can have dependencies on package names and versions of software that may not match what is contained in other distributions such as Ubuntu or Clear.
+CentOS RPMs can have dependencies on package names and versions of software that may not match what is contained in other distributions such as Ubuntu or Clear.
 Additionally RPM spec-files may contain commands (pre/post scripts) that are not available in other distributions.